Self-Supervised Learning for Recommender Systems: A Survey: Introduction

 Self-supervised learning (SSL) \cite{liu2021self}, emerging as a learning paradigm that can reduce the dependency on manual labels and enables training on massive unlabeled data, recently has received considerable attention.
-The essential idea of SSL is to extract informative and transferrable knowledge from abundant unlabeled data through well-designed pretext tasks (i.e. self-supervised tasks), in which the supervision signals are semi-automatically generated.
-Due to the ability to overcome the pervasive label insufficiency problem, SSL has been applied to a wide range of domains including visual representation learning \cite{he2020momentum,grill2020bootstrap,chen2020simple}, language model pre-training \cite{lan2019albert,devlin2018bert}, audio representation learning \cite{oord2018representation}, node/graph classification \cite{qiu2020gcc,velickovic2019deep}, etc, and it has turned out to be a powerful technique.
-As the principle of SSL is well-aligned with recommender systems' needs for more annotated data, motivated by the immense success of SSL in the aforementioned domains, a large and growing body of research is now proceeding towards applying SSL to recommendation.
+The essential idea of SSL is to extract transferrable knowledge from abundant unlabeled data through well-designed self-supervised tasks (a.k.a. pretext tasks), in which the supervision signals are semi-automatically generated.
+Due to the ability to overcome the pervasive label insufficiency problem, SSL has been applied to a diverse set of domains including visual representation learning \cite{he2020momentum,grill2020bootstrap,chen2020simple}, language model pre-training \cite{lan2019albert,devlin2018bert}, audio representation learning \cite{oord2018representation}, node/graph classification \cite{qiu2020gcc,velickovic2019deep}, etc, and it has been proved a powerful technique.
+As the principle of SSL is well-aligned with recommender systems' needs for more annotated data, motivated by the immense success of SSL in other domains, a large and growing body of research is now exploring the application of SSL to recommendation.